dembskic/SuN_IB_BGT_Code/README.md

 ```

 This program is written in Python3.
 Required packages include Numpy, Matplotlib, Pandas, Seaborn and SciPy.
 These modules are readily available via common package managers.
+Examples for the necessary formatting of the chi^2 minimization output files and excitation energy level files are also provided for the case of the beta-decay of 71Fe.

 Any questions regarding this code can be sent to cdembski@nd.edu.